TominoCZ/SoundSpacePresence/README.md

   Serial.println("Bluetooth is ready!");
 }

-void write(String msg)
+// Write a message back to the Client void write(String msg)
 {
   SerialBT.print(msg + stopChar);
 }

-void wave(byte r, byte g, byte b)
+// Work with the received Wave color void wave(byte r, byte g, byte b)
 {
   //TODO: Do whatever you want with the color
 }

-bool parseColor(String data, byte *r, byte *g, byte *b) {
+// Separates a string like "255,255,255" into RGB values bool parseColor(String data, byte *r, byte *g, byte *b) {
   uint32_t len = data.length();